maxstalzer/maxstalzer.github.io/SF drug crime.markdown

 <object type="text/html" data="{{ site.baseurl }}/TimeSeries.html" width="1200" height="800" style="border: none; padding: 0;"></object>

-We plotted the occurences of drug related crimes onto a map of San Francisco, coloring by the type of drug involved:

-<object type="text/html" data="{{ site.baseurl }}/MapPlot.html" width="1200" height="800" style="border: none; padding: 0;"></object>

 ### Notable
 Citing:
 * 2011: California decriminalizes marijuana possession (reduced the charge of possession of one ounce of cannabis or less, from a misdemeanor to an infraction, similar to a traffic violation"”a maximum of a $100 fine and no mandatory court appearance or criminal record) **(SB 1449)**